geosolutions-it/nyc-doitt/README.md

     -v /absolute/path/to/your/host/data:/usr/src/app/input \
     -v /absolute/path/to/your/host/output:/usr/src/app/output \
     -e OPERATION="deflate" \
+    -e EXTENSION="tif" \
     -e NAME="manhattan" \
     geosolutionsit/nyc-doitt:1.0.0
 ```

 - -v (Bind Mounts, `/absolute/path...`): Map your local input and output directories to the corresponding directories in the container.
 - -e OPERATION: Specify the operation to perform: "deflate" or "compression".
 Defaults to "deflate".
+- -e EXTENSION: The extension used to filter input files.
+Defaults to "jp2".
-- -e NAME: Provide a name for your output files.
+- -e NAME: Provides a name for your output files.
 Defaults to "output" if not specified.

 > Note: The `--rm` option is included to automatically remove the container after the processing completes, helping to keep your Docker environment tidy.
 The `-t` option enables interactive mode, which can be helpful for viewing real-time logs and troubleshooting issues during execution.
 Feel free to adjust these options or the entire container run command to suit your specific needs and preferences.

 ## JPEG compression (lossy)

 The "compression" operation uses a Shell script (`scripts/lossy_comp.sh`) that leverages the native GDAL implementation.
-This script converts input JP2 files into TIFF format, employing JPEG compression with a lossless binary mask.
-It processes all `.jp2` files within the specified input folder and generates a single output TIFF file, named according to the `NAME` variable, in the designated output folder.
+This script converts input dataset files into TIFF format, employing JPEG compression with a lossless binary mask.
+It processes all input files within the specified folder and generates a single output TIFF file, named according to the `NAME` variable, in the designated output folder.

 To ensure proper execution within a Docker container, the local input and output paths should be bound to the container paths `usr/src/app/input` and `usr/src/app/output`, respectively.
 This volume mapping still applies for deployment in cloud environments such as Kubernetes, where volumes for the input and output should be defined for the deployed container.